allangrds/awesome-ai/README.md

 ### ChatGPT

-- [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts): In this repository, you will find a variety of prompts that can be used with ChatGPT.
+- [**Awesome ChatGPT Prompts**](https://github.com/f/awesome-chatgpt-prompts): In this repository, you will find a variety of prompts that can be used with ChatGPT.
 We encourage you to add your own prompts to the list, and to use ChatGPT to generate new prompts as well.

 ## Tools